 People can be very impatient.
 Everybody wants the quick solution for everything!

-For many of us, as soon as we start studying a new language, we want to be great at it, which will enable us to get a high-paying foreign language jobs in India and abroad, or may be some extra points by clearing French TEF or TCF exam for Canada PR.
+For many of us, as soon as we start studying a new language, we want to be great at it, which will enable us to get a high-paying language job in India and abroad, or maybe some extra points by clearing French TEF or TCF exam for Canada PR.

-The one thing that often comes to our mind “Shouldn’t I be fluent by now?”or Do i have a career in foreign languages since i am already studying for last few months? or maybe “How to become a professional translator or interpreter in 1 year?”
+The one thing that often comes to our mind, “Shouldn’t I be fluent by now?” or Do I have a career in foreign languages since I am already studying for the last few months? or maybe “How to become a professional translator or interpreter in 1 year?”

-No matter where you look, you’ll find numerous answers to these never-ending questions that are either unhelpful, exaggerated, inaccurate, or downright misleading.
+No matter where you look, you’ll find many answers to these never-ending questions that are either unhelpful, exaggerated, inaccurate, or downright misleading.
 The internet is full of such rubbish claims.

-1) Everyone wants to learn another Language quickly!
+(i) Everyone wants to learn another language quickly!

 Think about this — Which one you’ll prefer to read “How to learn any language in 3 months?” or “Why learning a language takes several years?”